Courtney Stodden Files For Divorce From Doug Hutchison, 'This Is A New Chapter In My Life'

 “I don’t think even Superman could be married to that woman.”

-According to Hutchison, he said that Courtney doesn’t really love Chris Sheng.
+According to Hutchison, Courtney doesn’t really love Chris Sheng.

 “He is in for a huge and painful loss.
 Court has told me she is not in love with him.”

-According to Fox News, Stodden told her ex-husband that Sheng gave Courtney an allowance of $10,000 a month to live in a mansion in Hollywood.
-According to Doug Hutchison, Courtney doesn’t have any money and Sheng started paying her rent.
+According to Fox News, Stodden told her ex-husband that Sheng gave her an allowance of $10,000 a month to live in a mansion in Hollywood.
+Hutchison said that Courtney doesn’t have any money and Sheng started paying her rent.
 Hutchison added that Stodden wants to stay in Hollywood because she’s “addicted to fame.”

-Nonetheless, Hutchison said that Courtney Stodden will always have a place in his heart.
+Despite the impending divorce, Hutchison said that Courtney Stodden will always have a place in his heart.

 “Ultimately I want her to be happy first and foremost.
 I love her with all my heart, we are soulmates and I will always love her.”